-This SNIG is to be considered as the NSDI for Portugal: operational, up to date, efficient, not a GI producer agency, legally backed-up by legislation and financially by public funding.
-The provision of metadata is well structured and centrally co-ordinated by CNIG.
+This SNIG is to be considered as the NSDI for Portugal: operational, up to date, efficient, not a GI producing agency, legally backed-up by legislation and financially by public funding.
+The provision of metadata was well structured and centrally co-ordinated by CNIG.
+SNIG is now coordinated by IGP, a data producing agency, that inherited CNIG competencies.

-The assessment of user expectations on the NSDI is strongly considered as a relevant task by IGP.
+The assessment of user expectations on the NSDI was strongly considered as a relevant task by CNIG and now by IGP.
 Since SNIG's creation several user-testing procedures were performed including the implementation of focus groups analysis, with users from the academic, private and public sectors and also with the citizens.